Trump denies he’ll run for a third term – but that won’t stop the chatter

 For Democrats, it’s another reason to paint Mr. Trump as a wannabe autocrat, in the vein of Russia’s Vladimir Putin, China’s Xi Jinping, and Hungary’s Viktor Orban, who all blew through two-term limits and are now effectively “leaders for life” of their respective countries.

-Could there actually be a “loophole?”
+Could there actually be a “loophole”?

 The 22nd Amendment starts by saying: “No person shall be elected to the office of the President more than twice.”
 One commonly suggested “work-around” is to have Vice President JD Vance run for president, and Mr. Trump run for vice president.
 Then, if they win, Mr. Vance steps aside, and Mr. Trump becomes president.

-But the 12th Amendment to the Constitution actually prevents such a scenario.
+But the 12th Amendment to the Constitution prevents such a scenario.
 It states that “no person constitutionally ineligible to the office of President shall be eligible to that of Vice-President of the United States.”
 Having already been elected president twice, therefore, Mr. Trump is ineligible to run for VP.

 What about amending the Constitution to repeal the two-term limit?
 That would be a mighty steep climb, experts say, especially given the close margins of control in Congress and today’s highly polarized politics.
 A constitutional amendment requires two-thirds approval from both the House and Senate, plus the approval of three-quarters of state legislatures.